Seasoned blue crab

 For each of Korea’s four distinct seasons, a different set of foods takes center stage in Korea’s culinary scene.
 Autumn marks the season of three of the nation’s most popular kinds of seafood: blue crabs, jumbo shrimp (prawns), and gizzard shad.
-Plump blue crabs are cooked in savory soup or steam dishes, while gizzard shads are enjoyed either raw as sashimi or grilled.
-Succulent and fleshy prawns are also great eaten raw or grilled, and the most common method for eating prawns in Korea is to peel them and dip them in a vinegar, red chili-pepper paste dressing.
+Plump blue crabs are cooked in savory soup or steamed, while gizzard shads are enjoyed either raw as sashimi or grilled.
+Succulent and fleshy prawns are also great eaten raw or grilled, and the most common method for eating prawns in Korea is to peel them and dip them in a vinegar and red chili-pepper sauce.

-Jumbo Prawns (대하): Feast for the Eyes & Palate
+Jumbo Prawns (대하): A feast for the eyes & palate

-Top centers for sea-caught blue crabs and jumbo prawns
+Top producers of sea-caught blue crabs and jumbo prawns

 In the fall, blue crabs and jumbo prawns are caught in large quantities in the west coast.
-In 2013, the catch is twice as large as in 2012, and the quality is great.
-A large number of local and international tourists are heading to the coasts of Chungcheongnam-do to enjoy freshly-caught blue crabs and jumbo prawns.
+A large number of local and international tourists head to the coasts of Chungcheongnam-do to enjoy freshly-caught blue crabs and jumbo prawns.

 ☞ Anmyeondo Island, Taean-gun, Chungcheongnam-do